The first time I looked in the mirror after having my baby, I was in shock.

 Instead, realize that they will fade to a silvery color and will hardly be noticeable in a few years.

-Your husband does not care about your stretch marks.
+Your partner does not care about your stretch marks.
 In fact, most men do not care about stretch marks at all.

 I am one of the lucky ones that have stretch marks as evidence that I was in fact pregnant.